Superman: Whatever Happened to the Man of Tomorrow?

 It's very rare that I say this, especially for a $24.99 that collects material from just four comic book issues, so you better listen up.
 The stories here are extraordinary and worth reading for anyone who appreciates super-comics.
 Alan Moore understands Superman -- he understands what challenges the Man of Steel, he understands his desires and he knows how to tell a good story with Superman.
 Not since Grant Morrison's All Star Superman have I read such a profound understanding of the character, and that's a damn shame.

 Now, the stories.
 There are three of them, starting with the two-part "Whatever Happened to the Man of Tomorrow?" which serves as a "last story" for Superman as the Crisis on Infinite Earths mega-event rebuilt the DC Universe.
 It imagines a story "10 years from now" that reflects on Superman's final confrontation with his greatest enemies and it's as powerful then just as it is now.
-It evaluates that crucial balance in comic books: the reader's want for them to read them forever against the reader's desire to see the characters happy.
+It evaluates that crucial balance in comic books: the reader's want to read them forever against the reader's desire to see the characters happy.
 Doesn't Superman deserve a happy ending too?

 The second story introduces an asteroid that has the effects of straight up killing Superman, starting with a fever.
 It's a moody thriller that's unique and powerful.
 And it's not just because he holds hands with Swamp Thing while he's dying: